-Melissa M. Lee is Assistant Professor of Politics and International Affairs in the Department of Politics and the Woodrow Wilson School for Public and International Affairs at Princeton University.
+Melissa M. Lee is Assistant Professor of Politics and International Affairs at the Department of Politics and the Princeton School of Public and International Affairs at Princeton University.

-She received her Ph.D. in Political Science from Stanford University and her B.A. in Political Science - International Relations from the University of California, San Diego.
+Lee received her Ph.D. in Political Science from Stanford University and her B.A. in Political Science from the University of California, San Diego.
+In AY20-21, she will be on leave at the University of Pennsylvania as the Perry World House Lightning Scholar.

 Lee, Melissa M. 2018.
 “The International Politics of Incomplete Sovereignty: How Hostile Neighbors Weaken the State.”
 International Organization 72(2): 235–315.